Davey stands by call for Johnson to go as he says public need PM they can trust

 However, with Russia’s invasion of Ukraine meaning political focus has shifted to international affairs, opposition leader Sir Keir – who has previously urged the Prime Minister to resign – said Mr Johnson needs to be allowed to “concentrate on the job in hand”.

-But Sir Ed said: “I think at the top of Government we have someone who has lost the trust of British people, whose international reputation isn’t very high actually.
+But Sir Ed, who described the Prime Minister as “not competent”, said: “I think at the top of Government we have someone who has lost the trust of British people, whose international reputation isn’t very high actually.

 “And I think it would be much better for Britain to be able to face these dual crises that we have – abroad and domestic, with the cost-of-living crisis – if we had a prime minister who people can trust.”